subikshashrini/subikshashrini/README.md

 - 👋 Hi, I’m @subikshashrini
+- 💡 Passionate about building,breaking and learning new things in tech.
-- 👀 Currently learning:Javascript,DSA
+- 👀 Currently learning strategies to break code
-- 🚀 Ask me about: JAVA,SQL,HTML,CSS
+- 🚀 Ask me about: JAVA,SQL,HTML,CSS,JavaScript
-- 🌱 I’m an emerging engineer
+- 🌱 I’m an emerging engineer,constantly evolving!